bashforgo/advent-of-code/2024/22/task.md

 \--- Part Two ---
 -----------------

 Of course, the secret numbers aren't the prices each buyer is offering!
-That would be ridiculous.
+That would be <span title="Some might say it would be... bananas.">ridiculous</span>.
 Instead, the _prices_ the buyer offers are just the _ones digit_ of each of their secret numbers.

 So, if a buyer starts with a secret number of `123`, that buyer's first ten _prices_ would be: